 Allstate Benefits COVID-19 FAQs

 No additional action is needed by the employer or employee.
 Allstate Benefits will automatically extend the grace period for 120 days for any premium payments not received.
+If payment will not be made prior to the end of the extended grace, the employer must notify Allstate Benefits of any employees no longer on payroll deductions via their standard termination methods.
 Please note: Cash value life products such as Universal Life may be impacted if the fund value is not maintained.
 The annual statement is provided for the individual to review and make any adjustments, if needed.
-Allstate will notify the individual if their life coverage begins a 60 day grace period status.
+Allstate will notify the individual if their life coverage begins a 60-day grace period status.

 Actively Employed means individual is working for the employer for earnings that are paid regularly and that the individual is performing the material and substantial duties of their own occupation.
 Individual will be deemed to be in active employment on a day which is not the employer's scheduled work days only if the individual was an active employee on the preceding scheduled work day.
 Normal vacation is considered active employment.
 However, if vacation days are used to cover disability, sickness or injury, those days are not considered active employment.
 An employee may be considered actively employed if they are working from home, part-time or furloughed due to temporary lay-off but still on pay-roll, not terminated from business.